Any questions? Chat live with one of our advisers and get answers today.

 Working in the legal industry typically means you will be rewarded with a high-salaried career.
 Whether you work as a lawyer, barrister or consultant, you can expect to earn a high wage.
 Law is typically a well-paid field across the globe.

-in Guardian University Guide 2020
+in The Complete University Guide 2021

 The University of Sussex International Study Centre offers courses that will allow you to progress to studying Law at undergraduate or postgraduate level at the University.